jbfriedrich/slack-dashboard/README.md

-# Slack Dashboard
+# Slackboard

 Toggle active/away and set your status on Slack is very tedious.
 I was looking for a quick and easy way to manage both settings.
 So I created a simple Dashboard to quickly post [short informational messages](https://api.slack.com/docs/messages) to channels, set my [status](https://api.slack.com/docs/presence-and-status#custom_status) and toggle my [user presence](https://api.slack.com/docs/presence-and-status#user_presence).
+It can be used in combination with [Fluid](http://fluidapp.com/) to create a web app for macOS.

 ## Requirements